First inversion with CHIMERE#

 ⟹ check that you obtain executables in sub-directories src_tl and src_ad named respectively tlchimere.e (about 2.7M in size) and achimere.e (about 2.9M in size).

-Don’t forget to specify a WORKDIR for the inversion, with enough space available.
-Most inversions require iterations and then, require more space than the matching forward simulation.
+Specify a WORKDIR for the inversion with sufficient disk space.
+Most inversions require multiple iterations and therefore need more space than the equivalent forward simulation.

 Here, an inversion is the chosen mode for running the model.
-See mode for the various inversions available.
-In our example below, a variational inversion is chosen:
+See mode for the available inversion types.
+In the example below, a variational inversion is used:

 mode: